ahamez/secret_agent/README.md

     ```
     ℹ️ Note that you actually use the filename of the secret to watch in a directory.

-    ℹ️ The form `{"secret_filename", callback}` registers a callback to be called each time a secret has changed on disk.
+    ℹ️ The form `{"secret_filename", callback}` registers a callback which is called each time a secret has changed on disk.

 * Configure and add `secrets_watcher` to your supervision tree:
     ```elixir